emmajanedrews/base-template/_drafts/who-is-better-off-in-todays-market-buyers-or-sellers.md

 {% include youtube.html %}

-As has been the case for a while now, our market is currently experiencing high demand and very low supply.
-Today, I’ll be going over how buyers and sellers can navigate these market conditions.
+<center>As has been the case for a while now, our market is currently experiencing high demand and very low supply.
+Today, I’ll be going over how buyers and sellers can navigate these market conditions.</center>

 Can we still expect multiple offers coming into our spring buying season?
 The easy answer is yes, but why is this continuing to be the case?